-|University Council - Undergraduate and Postgraduate Representatives||2 years||University Council is the governing authority of the University.
-Visit the for more informationn.||Student positions currently filled until 31 December 2020|
+|University Council - Undergraduate and Postgraduate Representatives||2 years||University Council is the governing authority of the University.||Student positions currently filled until 31 December 2022.|

-|Academic Senate - Undergraduate & Postgraduate Representatives||1 year||The is a peak body for advising University Council.||Undergraduate Student positions currently filled until 31 December 2020.
-Postgraduate Student positions currently vacant.|
+|Academic Senate (Postgraduate)||1 year||Academic Senate is a peak body for advising University Council.||Student positions currently filled until 31 December 2022.|

-|WUPA President or standing nominee||1 year||The student body elects WUPA representatives.
-For more information on||Student positions currently filled until 31 December 2020.|
+|WUPA President or standing nominee||1 year||The student body elects WUPA representatives.||Student positions currently filled until 31 December 2022.|

-|WUSA President or standing nominee||1 year||The student body elects WUSA representatives.
-For more information on||Student positions currently filled until 31 December 2020.|
+|WUSA President or standing nominee||1 year||The student body elects WUSA representatives.||Student positions currently filled until 30 November 2022.|

-|Undergraduate Representatives from each of the four faculties||2 years||Faculty Representatives participate in faculty governance and represent students while sitting on the SAC.||Student positions currently filled until 31 December 2021.|
+|Undergraduate Representatives from each of the four faculties||2 years||Faculty representatives participate in faculty governance and represent and promote the interests of their respective faculty students whilst a member of the SAC.||Student positions currently filled until 31 December 2023.|

-|Postgraduate Representatives from each of the four faculties||2 years||Faculty Representatives participate in faculty governance and represent students while sitting on the SAC.||Student positions currently filled until 31 December 2021.|
+|Postgraduate Representatives from each of the four faculties||2 years||Faculty representatives participate in faculty governance and represent and promote the interests of their respective faculty students whilst a member of the SAC.||Student positions currently filled until 31 December 2023.|

-|International Representative from each of the four faculties||2 years||International student representatives seek feedback from International students and represents issues of concern while sitting on the SAC.||Student positions currently filled until 31 December 2021.|
+|International Representative from each of the four faculties||2 years||Faculty representatives participate in faculty governance and represent and promote the interests of their respective faculty students whilst a member of the SAC.||Student positions currently filled until 31 December 2023.|

 Other non-faculty student representation